rommsen/tens/README.md

-# Elmish Getting Started
+# Tens in Elmish

-This is a simple Fable application including an [Elmish](https://elmish.github.io/) counter.
-The repository is made for learning purposes and the generated Javascript output is not optimized.
-That said, the template shows you how easy it is to get started with Fable and Elmish using minimal configuration.
+I  recorded 2 hours of me developing a simple game in Fable Elmish from start to finish.
+Here is the link to the video: https://youtu.be/jeYlmH2NlTw

+Motivation for this video came from this tweet by Ryan Florence: https://twitter.com/ryanflorence/status/1219351388775256064 I wanted to try out how this could be build with the help of the Elm Architecture.

 ## Building and running the app